polarityio/hyas-insight/README.md

 ### Domain Blocklist Regex

 This option allows you to specify a regex to blocklist domains.
 Any domain matching the regex will not be looked up.
-If the regex is left blank then no domains will be blacklisted.
+If the regex is left blank then no domains will be blocklisted.

 ### IP Blocklist Regex

 This option allows you to specify a regex to blocklist IPv4 Addresses.
 Any IPv4 matching the regex will not be looked up.
-If the regex is left blank then no IPv4s will be blacklisted.
+If the regex is left blank then no IPv4s will be blocklisted.

 ## Installation Instructions